Emergency exit: Blocked exits

 Some systems do not allow the exit to be opened until the user signals the intention to exit (through a button or lever) for some amount of time, such as 20 seconds.
 It is also common for these exits to remain completely locked until somebody tests them.

 Some have alarms activated when they are opened, to alert staff of unauthorized use during non-emergencies.
-On many exits, the user may have to hold down a crash bar or other door opening device for a period of time to unlock the door.
-Many exits have a sign reading, 'emergency exit only, alarm will sound if opened', to warn of the fact that it is an emergency exit only.
+On many exits, the user may have to push against a crash bar or other door opening device for a period of time to unlock the door.
+Many exits have a sign reading, "Emergency exit only, alarm will sound if opened", to warn of the fact that it is an emergency exit only.

 Aircraft

-In aircraft terms, an "exit" is any one of the main doors (entry doors on the port side of the aircraft and service doors on the starboard side) and an "emergency exit" is defined as a door that is only ever used in an emergency (such as overwing exits and permanently armed exits).
+In aircraft terms, an "exit" is any one of the main doors (entry doors on the port side of the aircraft and service doors on the starboard side) and an "emergency exit" is defined as an exit that is only ever used in an emergency (such as overwing exits and permanently-armed exits).

+In the early years, the emergency exit was a hatch in the ceiling of the aircraft.
+Because in the 1928 KLM Fokker F.III Waalhaven crash the passengers didn't know the location of this emergency exit, one passenger couldn't escape in time and died.
+As a result, better visibility of the emergency exit inside the cabin was advised by the investigative committee.

 Passengers seated in exit rows may be called upon to assist and open exits in the event of an emergency.

 The number and type of exits on an aircraft is regulated through strict rules within the industry, and is based on whether the aircraft is single or twin-aisled; the maximum passenger load; and the maximum distance from a seat to an exit.
 The goal of these regulations is to make possible the evacuation of an airliner's designed maximum occupancy of passengers and crew within 90 seconds even if half of the available exits are blocked.

 Any aircraft where the emergency exit door sill height is above that which would make unaided escape possible is fitted with an automatic inflatable evacuation slide, which allows occupants to slide to the ground safely.